 As crucial as forecasting is to workforce planners during the holiday season, there is a certain amount of real-time management that is both unavoidable and hugely necessary.
 This mindset can help your contact center identify any misalignments between your forecasts and actual contact and call volumes.
 The trick here is to be able to sort between real misalignments and temporary glitches.
 If competitors have undercut you on prices, then your activity is likely to be down for the season, and you can act accordingly.
 However, a “flash” online sale might lead to a temporary jump in activity, with the effects fading quickly, and no significant action necessary.

 Demand and consumer expectations aren’t going down.
 Retailers and the contact centers and BPOs that support them will need to leverage workforce management to respond to these expectations effectively.

 The seasonal spike caused by the holiday shopping season isn’t a surprise to retailers.
-They’ve learned to adjust by staffing appropriately; now, the next phase is to use a combination of historical data and real-time management to ensure that their call center operations are more productive and more cost-efficient every year.
+They’ve learned to adjust by staffing appropriately; now, the next phase is to use a combination of historical data and real-time management to ensure call center operations are more efficient every year.